With a variety of choices available, how do I find a trusted instructor or program?

 Some children cry.
 They are in a new environment, and are being handed to a stranger in the water.
 It’s normal for them to be wary of the situation.
 Parents can play an important role in communicating positivity, trust, and confidence towards the situation.
-When children are empowered and encouraged to trust their instructor and eventually to trust their skills in water.
+When children are empowered and encouraged to trust their instructor they will be more quick to focus on all that they are learning and to trust their skills in water.
 Many kids can’t wait to come to lessons as their confidence begins to grow.

 Fear is a learned behavior.
 When someone has a negative experience that involves the fearful object or experience, fear is developed.
-Children will only truly be fearful of the water if they have witnessed or experienced a traumatic aquatic event, or if someone close to them has and has tied that emotion to the experience.
+Children will only truly be fearful of the water if they have witnessed or experienced a traumatic aquatic event, or if someone close to them has tied their own fearful emotion to the experience.

 If my child is under a year old, what will he/she be able to learn?